madpiano/2019-432/slides/class01/README.md

 # 432 Spring 2019 Class 01: 2019-01-22

-- Professor Love's Slides for Class 1 will be available for download as `.pdf` and `.Rmd` files, above.
+- Professor Love's Slides for Class 1 will be available for download.
+Most people will want to [download the pdf file](https://github.com/THOMASELOVE/2019-432/blob/master/slides/class01/432_2019_slides01.pdf), but the [R Markdown file](https://github.com/THOMASELOVE/2019-432/blob/master/slides/class01/432_2019_slides01.Rmd) is also available.
 - Each 432 class is audio-recorded, and we post the recordings as `.mp3` files after class, above.

 ## Getting Help